📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Sector Academic/University

-PI Contribution We are supplying design consultancy and development work on high power microwave resonators for use in agriculture.
+PI Contribution We supplied design consultancy and development work on high power microwave resonators for the human slaughter of animals --mostly pigs and chickens.
 The dielectric resonators developed in this collaboration are almost identical to those required for detecting single microwave photons except are operated at vastly higher power levels of hundreds/thousands of watts.

 Start Year 2021

-Title Reduction of thermal noise in microwave cavity
+Title Reduction of thermal noise in a microwave cavity for the acceleration of paramagnetic resonance spectroscopy and imaging.

 Protection Patent / Patent application